 We believe that our director compensation program is designed to attract and fairly compensate highly qualified, non-employee directors to represent our shareholders and to act in the shareholders' best interests.
-The director compensation program was recommended by the Compensation Committee to and approved by our Board.
+The director compensation program was recommended by the Compensation Committee to, and approved by, our Board.
 The annual retainer paid to our non-employee directors consists of a quarterly cash retainer.
 These directors also generally receive an initial grant of equity, followed by annual equity grants.
 Our executive officers do not determine the amount of non-employee director compensation, except that Mr. Guest, our Chief Executive Officer and Chairman of the Board, votes on the recommendations of the Compensation Committee in his capacity as a member of the Board.
 Mr. Guest is compensated as our CEO and he does not receive any cash or other compensation for his service as a director.

-Fiscal Year 2020 Director Compensation
+Fiscal Year 2021 Director Compensation

-For the purpose of determining non-employee director compensation, the Compensation Committee considered recommendations from FW Cook, the Director Compensation Report published by the National Association of Corporate Directors, and other resources.
+For the purpose of determining non-employee director compensation, the Compensation Committee considered recommendations from a prior-year survey of peer board compensation conducted by Frederic W. Cook & Co., the Director Compensation Report published by the National Association of Corporate Directors, and other resources.
 The Compensation Committee also considered an overview of the corporate governance environment as well as recent trends and developments relating to director compensation.
 The Committee also specifically considered the amounts payable under and the various components of our director compensation program, as well as the aggregate director compensation cost, in comparison to the boards of directors of the same group of peer companies that the Compensation Committee used in determining executive compensation.
-See the "Director Compensation Table" below, for total compensation paid to our directors in Fiscal Year 2020.
+See the "Director Compensation Table" below, for total compensation paid to our directors in Fiscal Year 2021.

 Cash Compensation.
-In Fiscal Year 2020, we paid our non-employee directors an annual cash retainer of \$91,400.
+In Fiscal Year 2021, we paid our non-employee directors an annual cash retainer of \$91,400.
 We paid additional amounts to certain directors as follows:

-- \$19,200 to our Senior Director - \$19.200 to the Chair of the Audit Committee - \$14,400 to the Chair of the Compensation Committee - \$11,400 to the Chair of the Governance, Risk & Nominating Committee
+- \$19,200 to our Senior Director; - \$19,200 to the Chair of the Audit Committee; - \$14,800 to the Chair of the Compensation Committee; - \$11,400 to the Chair of the Governance, Risk & Nominating Committee; and - \$11,400 to the Chair of the Sustainability Committee